-Part of The Community Housing Group, Oakleaf Commercial Services has been providing high quality, professional, property maintenance and construction services since 2000.
-Rebranding in 2013, CHG Property Services, Oakleaf Grounds Services and Bespoke Joinery Services were brought together under the new Oakleaf name.
+As part of The Community Housing Group, Oakleaf Commercial Services has been providing high quality, professional, property maintenance and construction services to the Group and other third parties since 2000.

-We provide a wealth of services including responsive repairs, building construction, modernisations and adaptions, grounds maintenance, fleet services, a PVC-u manufacturing facility and a bespoke joinery workshop.
+Oakleaf Commercial Services is the principal building and maintenance contractor to The Community Housing Group.
+We deliver a range of services including responsive repairs, building construction, modernisations and adaptions, grounds maintenance, as well as a PVC-u manufacturing facility and a bespoke joinery workshop.

 We have steadily grown the business to an annual turnover in excess of £19m per annum and employ a highly skilled workforce of circa 230 across a number of disciplines.
 We pride ourselves on being ethical with a strong commitment to the local community, providing job opportunities and Apprenticeships while meeting environmental and biodiversity standards, supported by our ISO accreditations and Investors in People Gold award.